-Hosted PBX and SIP Trunking are both modern-day digital-equivalent of the outmoded Plain Old Telephone Service (POTS) that deliver VoIP services for business users.
+Hosted PBX and SIP Trunking are both modern-day digital-equivalent of the outmoded Plain Old Telephone Service (POTS) that delivers VoIP services for business users.
 Enterprise users are streamlining communications and leveraging significant cost savings and capabilities offered by the internet.
 Advances in technology and cloud computing make it a natural progression.

 Organizations that don’t make the switch to modern communications technology are failing to take advantage of the opportunity to convert what is commonly a cost center into what can become a profit center.
 The two business telephony options they are very likely to consider are Hosted PBX and SIP Trunking.